-The measurement of the achievement of objectives set in the budgets is carried out through a system of matrix reporting on a monthly and quarterly basis, which enables results to be produced on a number of bases (Business Area, Business Unit, and Activity).
+The measurement of the achievement of objectives set out in the budgets is carried out through a system of matrix reporting on a monthly and quarterly basis, which enables results to be produced on several axes (Business Area, Business Unit, and Activity).
 It comprises the standard financial data: operating accounts and balance sheet indicators, and non-financial performance indicators.

-Reporting is completed by strategic reports, and quarterly updates of forecast sales and profit for the current year.
+Reporting is completed by strategic reports and quarterly updates of forecast sales and profit for the current year.
 These measurements enable a follow-up of the achievement of objectives and provide corrective actions on a matrix basis and at all levels of responsibility (consolidation, Business Areas, Business Units, Activities, Legal Companies, Departments and Services).

 In addition, three three-year plans, in line with Group strategy and revised annually, are overseen by Management.
-This is:
+They include:

-- a product master plan that relates to the development of the product offering; - an industrial and logistics master plan for production facilities: - a master plan for information systems.
+- A product master plan that relates to the development of the product offering; - An industrial and logistics master plan for production facilities; - A master plan for information systems.